kykrueger/openbis/openbis-ipad/source/core-plugins/readme.md

 Perferences
 -----------

-The request for pereferences returns information used to configure the client.
+The CLIENT_PREFS request returns information used to configure the client.
 This information includes the following:

 <table>
 	<thead>